brnaveen1307/Web-2/Week -0/README.md

-This is a Zerodha Web developed using html and css.
+This is a Zerodha Web Application developed using html and css.